May09Thu, 09 May 09:30 AM - Fri, 10 May 04:30 PM in Brunswick$420.00Register25 places remaining

 Participants are expected to be familiar with the Foundation House Framework for Recovery and have either:

-completed the introductory Refugee and Asylum Seeker Experience whole day workshop (or other whole day workshops/training by Foundation House); or
+- completed the introductory Refugee and Asylum Seeking Experiences whole day workshop (or other whole day workshops/training by Foundation House); or

-have significant experience working with people from refugee and asylum seeker backgrounds (minimum 6 months working/volunteering).
-Please email email@example.com noting your experience with refugees and asylum seekers when requesting an exemption.
+- have significant experience working with people from refugee and asylum seeking backgrounds (minimum 6 months working/volunteering).
+Please email email@example.com noting your experience working with people from refugee and asylum seeking backgrounds when requesting an exemption.

 $420 per person